arcmags/xmr-mine/README.rst

 Requirements
 ============

-xmr-stak v2.4.1
+xmr-stak v2.4.3
-    The *xmr-mine* is wrapper script extending the functionality of *xmr-stak* at the command line.
+    The *xmr-mine* wrapper script extends the functionality of *xmr-stak* at the command line.
 Some form of *xmr-stak* must be installed.